EPR Compliance

 Strategies to Reduce EPR Costs

 Companies can significantly reduce their EPR costs through several strategies.
 Material lightweighting reduces fees proportionally to weight reduction.
-Switching to mono-material designs can reduce fees by 20–50% in markets with eco-modulation.
+Switching to mono-material designs can reduce fees by 20 to 50% in markets with eco-modulation.
 Increasing recycled content triggers bonuses in France and other markets with eco-modulation.
 Eliminating problematic elements such as carbon black, PVC, and non-separable components avoids malus surcharges.
-Centralized compliance management through a single platform reduces administrative costs by 30–50%.
+Centralized compliance management through a single platform reduces administrative costs by 30 to 50%.

 The most cost-effective approach is to design packaging that meets the highest recyclability standards (France's CITEO criteria or Germany's ZSVR standards), as this typically satisfies all other EU markets' requirements while minimizing fees across the board.